 Since many people operate unmanned aircraft with little or no aviation experience, the FAA is also promoting voluntary compliance and working to educate hobby drone enthusiast about how they can operate safely under current regulations and laws.
 The FAA has also partnered with industry and the modeling community in a public outreach campaign called “Know Before You Fly.”
 The campaign recently reminded hobby drone users to respect wildfire operations.
 CAL FIRE also produced a video “If You Fly, We Can’t” highlighting the dangers of drones in and around wildfires.

-Mother Lode Trails is YOUR local non-profit trail information and resource website.
+Mother Lode Trails is YOUR local volunteer-run trail information and resource website.
 Here you can find up-to-the minute information on trail alerts, links and trail news for Placer, Nevada, El Dorado, Yuba and Sacramento counties.
 Mother Lode Trails is trademarked.